 How far can a service lift travel and how much can it carry?

-Our dumb waiters can travel up to 30 metres or 12 stops and carries up to two standard loads - 50kg or 100kg.
-If you require a larger lift, our Trolleylift can travel up to 18m with up to 6 stops and carry loads of up to 300kg.
+Dumbwaiters can travel up to 30 metres or 12 stops and in 50kg or 100kg loads.
+Trolley lifts can travel up to 18m with up to 6 stops and carry loads of up to 300kg.
 We're also able to supply bespoke options too.

 Can these lifts withstand being used all day?

-Service lifts are workhorses, built to last and to be well used.
+These lifts are workhorses built to last and be well used.
+The average loads are typically 360 per day for a dumbwaiter and 180 per day for a trolley lift.
 Our longest serving Microlift on our service records is over 39 years old and still going strong!
-Like a car the key to the longevity is proper care and regular maintenance with a lift service provider.
+Like a car, the key to longevity is proper care and regular maintenance.

 How long does it take to install a service lift?

-We supply most of our Stannah service lifts from our warehouses in the UK, meaning we can supply and install them in just a few days, subject to builder’s work.
-We always do our best to minimise interruption time to your business, working on weekends and evenings to minimise disruption.
+We supply most of our Stannah service lifts from our warehouses in the UK, meaning we can supply and install them in just a few days.
+We always do our best to minimise interruption time to your business, working on weekends and evenings if needed.